wkopp/SpreedictorMPowerParkinson/README.md

 # mPower feature extraction for Parkinson's disease DREAM challenge
+This repository contains code for automatically extracting features that are predictive of Parkinson's disease using deep learning.
+For a summary of our approach please can be found [here](https://www.synapse.org/#!Synapse:syn10911551/wiki/470623).
 ## Requirements
 To run the scripts you need the following software requirements:
 1. Install [Anaconda2-4.4.0](https://www.continuum.io/downloads).
 This will install Python 2.7